 I am grateful to Salil Vadhan for a discussion that inspired this work (and in particular Definition 3).
 I should be equally grateful to Yehuda Lindell for a discussion that inspired Definition 4, but I only understood this in retrospect.
-Finally, I wish to thank Salil and Yehuda for many insightful discussions and helpful comments on earlier drafts of this write-up.
+In addition, I wish to thank Salil and Yehuda for many insightful discussions and helpful comments on earlier drafts of this write-up.
+Finally, I wish to thank the reviewers of TCC'07 for their comments, although I disagree with most comments.